New Window Opening Cost

 Pivoting Windows

 Pivoting windows have sashes that can rotate 90° to 180° around a horizontal or vertical axis, usually located on or near the centre of the sash.
-A pivoting window allows for full ventilation but cannot be equipped with a filtering screen.
+A pivoting window allows for full ventilation but is harder to use with standard insect screens.

 pivot window